 We kindly request that you adopt the principles of responsible disclosure and notify us of any security issues affecting our products before disclosing them publicly, so that we can promptly resolve any vulnerabilities.

+While we do not currently operate a bug bounty program, we appreciate responsible disclosure and may acknowledge researchers in our advisories.
 Please note that we do not consider findings originating from SSL/TLS scanners or port scanners, low-level configuration issues such as cookie flags or security headers, or potential vulnerabilities with no actual impact to be vulnerable.
-Please refer to the sections What "Vulnerable" Means to Us and Out-of-scope vulnerabilities for further details.
+Please refer to the sections What "Vulnerable" Means to Us and Out-of-Scope Vulnerabilities for further details.

 Security Advisories

-The Nozomi Networks security portal site is the platform on which Nozomi Networks releases its security advisories.
-These advisories contain information regarding vulnerabilities, CVSS scores, and the risk level for our customers, as well as instructions for implementing workarounds or fixes.
+The Nozomi Networks security portal is the platform where Nozomi Networks releases its security advisories.
+These advisories contain information on vulnerabilities, CVSS scores, and risk levels for our customers, as well as instructions for implementing workarounds or fixes.

-In addition to this, as a CNA, Nozomi Networks has the authority to assign unique CVE identifiers for tracking vulnerabilities that are specific to our products.
+In addition, as a CNA, Nozomi Networks has the authority to assign unique CVE identifiers to track vulnerabilities specific to our products.

 Reference